lifenture/browser-extension-translate/README.md

 ### Provider-Specific Behavior
 - **Kagi:** Uses clean URL structure with language codes as path segments
 - **Google:** Uses query parameters with `sl=auto` for source language detection
-- **Fallback:** If translation fails, extension falls back to Polish with Kagi
+- **Fallback:** If translation fails and no languages are configured, extension opens the settings page

 ### Smart Domain Detection
 - **Translation Sites:** Extension automatically disables on both Kagi and Google Translate domains